Things to Know Before Moving to New York City

 Are you considering relocating from Canada to experience fast-paced life in the biggest metropolis in the US?
 If you are, know that there are over 21,000 Canadians residing here.
 Meeting some expats wouldn’t be that hard if you join groups such as the Canadian Association.

 Are you considering crossing the pond and settling down in the Big Apple?
 Many people from the United Kingdom have found a home here.
 Whether you are relocating for a relationship, work, or education, know that almost 120,000 British citizens live and work in NY.
-If you want to meet some of them, check out Big Apple Brits or any other expat group.
+If you want to meet some of them, check out Big Apple Brits or any other expat group for local moving day tips.

 Let NYC Entertain You